 Discover hundreds of clinical trials for virtually all types of cancer.

 My name is Linda D’Antonio.
 I am a breast cancer survivor and this is my story.
-Fourteen years ago, as a women over 40, healthy and busy raising my four children in Berkley, my life was wonderful.
+As a woman over 40, healthy and busy raising my four children in Berkley, my life was wonderful.
 I didn’t smoke or drink, ate healthy and went in for routine medical checkups.
 So, when I went in for my annual mammogram, to me, it was just another routine test.

 Then the phone rang.

-It was my doctor calling to say the medical team spotted something and wanted me to go Downtown to see a surgeon for further examination.
+It was my doctor calling to say the medical team spotted something and wanted me to go to Henry Ford Hospital to see a surgeon for further examination.
 Immediately, my heart started racing and fears took over.